WiIIiam278/Velocitab/docs/Placeholders-Replaments.md

 ```

 ### Placeholder not present in a server
-If you have a group with multiple servers, and you have a placeholder that is not present in one of the servers, you can use the `%<plceholder>%` as a placeholder it will handle the case where the placeholder is not present in the server.
+If you have a group with multiple servers, and you have a placeholder that is not present in one of the servers, you can use the `%<placeholder>%` as a placeholder it will handle the case where the placeholder is not present in the server.

 ```yaml
 placeholder_replaments: